 WET HIGH INTENSITY MAGNETIC SEPARATION HMC is transferred from stockpiles by front-end loaders and fed to the Wet High Intensity Magnetic Separation (WHIMS) plant to separate magnetic from non-magnetic fractions.

 MINERAL SEPARATION PLANT The MSP uses a series of magnetic, gravity and electrostatic separation circuits to separate valuable minerals and also to produce various ilmenite, rutile and zircon product grades to meet specific customer requirements.

-The magnetic fraction of WHIMS output is dried and processed by electrostatic separation in either of two ilmenite plants to produce final ilmenite products.
+The magnetic fraction of WHIMS output is dried and processed by electrostatic separation to produce final ilmenite products.